-1. They can be used for arbitrary triangulation.
-However they are much more complex to code and much more expensive in CPU cost than finite difference WENO schemes of the same order of accuracy.
-This is because they have to rely on multidimensional reconstructions (polynomials of 2 or 3 variables in 2D or 3D), and the flux integrals on the cell boundaries must be performed by multi point Gaussian quadratures.
-As a rule of thumb, a finite volume WENO scheme is at least 4 times more expensive in 2D and 9 times more expensive in 3D, compared with a finite difference WENO scheme on the same mesh and of the same order of accuracy, see, e.g. [5] for such a comparison for ENO schemes.
+- 1. They can be used for arbitrary triangulation.
+However, they are much more complex to code and much more expensive in CPU cost than finite difference WENO schemes of the same order of accuracy.
+This is because they have to rely on multi-dimensional reconstructions (polynomials of two or three variables in two-dimension or three-dimension), and the flux integrals on the cell boundaries must be performed by multi point Gaussian quadratures.
+As a rule of thumb, a finite volume WENO scheme is at least four times more expensive in two-dimension and nine times more expensive in three-dimension, compared with a finite difference WENO scheme on the same mesh and of the same order of accuracy, see, e.g. Casper et al. (1994) for such a comparison for ENO schemes - Finite volume WENO schemes on a tensor product mesh are more robust and can be constructed for higher order of accuracy than finite volume WENO schemes on arbitrary triangulation. - 3.
+Finite volume WENO schemes should be used in the situation when it is impossible to apply a smooth curvilinear mesh.